-An introductory course in the uses and applications of professional digital SLR cameras.
+The student learns the uses and applications of professional digital SLR cameras in this introductory course.
 Camera controls, elements of composition, and photographing with natural light will be stressed.
 Professional digital cameras may be provided by the department for student usage.
 Students may use their own cameras to supplement assignments.
 Owning a digital camera is not a requirement but is highly recommended.